Parabolic quasi-contact cone structures with an infinitesimal symmetry: Introduction

 Examples of PCQ structures with various properties are given in \ref{sec:local-form-invar}, \ref{sec:36-local-form-invar} and \ref{sec:general-causal-local-form-invar} and local generalities of certain classes are found.
 In particular, in \ref{sec:local-form-invar} we describe all (2,3,5)-distributions with a \emph{null} infinitesimal symmetry as the quasi-contactification of the Euler-Lagrange equations of a class of second order Lagrangian expressed parametrically as \eqref{eq:4th-ODE-Lagrangian-null-symm}.
 Similarly, in \ref{sec:36-local-form-invar} we show how all (3,6)-distributions with \emph{null} infinitesimal symmetry arise as the quasi-contactification of variational pairs of third order ODEs.
 Moreover, in \ref{sec:general-causal-local-form-invar} we show that conformal structures obtained from quasi-contactifying the orthopath geometry of a Riemannian metric $g$ on a manifold $M$ coincides with the standard product metric of Lorentzian signature on the direct product $M\times \RR,$ as mentioned at the beginning of this section.
 More generally, in \ref{sec:general-causal-local-form-invar}, starting from a (pseudo-)Finsler structure with \emph{Cartan torsion} $\bI,$ we find the cubic form $\bA$ for its associated variational orthopath geometry and the cubic form $\bF$ for the causal structure obtained from its quasi-contactification.
 A relation between these cubic forms via the affine, centro-affine and projective geometry of hypersurfaces will be given in Remark \ref{rmk:affine-centroaffine-Fubini}.
 As a byproduct of expressing the invariants of an orthopath structure in terms of the invariants of a (pseudo-)Finsler structure, as done in \ref{sec:general-causal-local-form-invar}, we derive several curvature conditions for (pseudo-)Finsler structures that are invariant under divergence equivalence relation.

 As an application of our results, we study the variationality of chains in partially integrable almost CR structures in \ref{sec:vari-chains-cr-orthopath}.
 We show the following theorem which extends the result obtained in \cite{CMMM-CR}. {\bf Theorem \ref{thm-chains}} \begin{thm3} \textit{ The canonical orthopath geometry defined by the chains of a non-degenerate partially integrable almost CR structure is variational if and only if the CR structure is integrable.
 Such variational orthopath structures satisfy the invariant conditions $\bA=0$ and $\bq=0$.} \end{thm3} We relate the quasi-contactification of the orthopath geometry of chains to the well-known Fefferman conformal structure \cite{Fefferman-CR}.
 In the spirit of \cite{Graham-Sparling}, it would be interesting to give a characterization of variational orthopath geometries defined by the chains of CR structures.
+Finally, in Appendix we provide the full Cartan curvature for PCQ structures.